JustinStitt/acrobotDDQN/README.md

 **Acrobot's Objective**

 The objective of Acrobot is to cross the black threshold line near the top of the window.
-Acrobot can control two joints and add torque to the left or to the right.
+Acrobot can control two joints by adding torque to the left or to the right.
 Crossing the threshold faster is better, this is why you will see the trained agent move extremely quickly side-to-side to generate momentum.

 # DQN vs DDQN